Introducing the concept of the Widom line in the QCD phase diagram

 Second, the Widom line concept has predictive power.
 If a critical point exists, the anomalous behaviors in the phase diagram are attributed to fluctuations emanating from the critical end point.
 Hence, if the QCD critical point exists, then the Widom line can be used to predict its precise location in the phase diagram.
-This is because thermodynamic response functions grow and eventually diverge at the critical end point.
-This is especially useful since the region at finite baryon chemical potential $\mu$ is difficult to access theoretically (e.g. sign problem in lattice QCD calculations).
-Ascertaining whether signatures of the Widom line phenomenon occur at small $\mu$ can thus be used to infer what happens at large $\mu$ in the phase diagram as well as the location of the end point in the phase diagram.
+This is because the Widom line concept contains a large amount of information about the supercritical state.
+The extrema of different thermodynamic response functions have defining features: upon approaching the critical end point, they become closer to each other, they narrow in width and they grow in magnitude, and eventually diverge at the critical end point.
+These characteristic signatures of the Widom line can be especially useful for QCD investigations, since the region at finite baryon chemical potential $\mu$ is difficult to access theoretically (e.g. sign problem in lattice QCD calculations).
+Ascertaining whether these distinctive signatures of the Widom line phenomenon (i.e. sharpening and narrowing of the extrema of response functions) occur as we move from $\mu=0$ to small values of $\mu$ in lattice QCD calculations or Taylor expansion methods can thus be used to infer what happens at large values $\mu$ and to estimate the location of the end point in the phase diagram.